 The DreamBall Gala

-On Wednesday, September 27, 2017 the 33rd annual DreamBall will recognize outstanding leaders in beauty for their contribution to the industry, and for advancing the cancer dialogue: powerhouse duo Marla and Barry Beck, co-founders of Bluemercury Inc., and industry icon Donald Loftus, President, Parlux Ltd.
+On Wednesday, September 27, 2017 the 33rd annual DreamBall recognized outstanding leaders in beauty for their contribution to the industry, and for advancing the cancer dialogue: powerhouse duo Marla and Barry Beck, co-founders of Bluemercury Inc., and industry icon Donald Loftus, President, Parlux Ltd.

-Also being honored as “DreamGirl” is Krysta Rodriguez, breast cancer survivor, Broadway actress, singer, and current star on NBC’s Trial & Error.
+Also honored as “DreamGirl” was Krysta Rodriguez, breast cancer survivor, Broadway actress, singer, and current star on NBC’s Trial & Error.